roguh/roguh.github.io/intro_to_cs.equipo.1127/intro_to_cs.md

 See [aosabook.org/en/500L/a-python-interpreter-written-in-python.html](https://www.aosabook.org/en/500L/a-python-interpreter-written-in-python.html) for my inspiration.

-It supports relatively advanced code for 117 lines.
+It supports relatively advanced code for 117 lines of Python.
+The fun is when you go and make it more powerful.

 `run_code(parse_string("a = 1\na = a + a\nb='birds'\nprint(a, ' ' + b)"))`